apigee/apigeetool-node/README.md

 `--long  -l`
 (optional) Returns additional information about the API proxy or Node.js app, including the URL to use as the base path for each one.

-`--baseuri   -L`
-(optional) The base URL for you organization on Apigee Edge.
-The default is the base URL for Apigee cloud deployments is `api.enterprise.apigee.com`.
-For on premise deployments, the base URL may be different.

-`--debug -D`
-(optional) Returns additional information about the API proxy deployments including router and message processor IDs.

-`--verbose   -V`
-(optional) Prints additional information about the operation.

-`--json  -j`
-(optional) Returns the result in JSON format.

 `--revision  -r`
 (optional) Filters the list by the specified revision number.